Kuadrant/authorino/docs/user-guides/external-metadata.md

 EOF
 ```

-Check out the docs for information about the common feature [JSON paths](../features.md#common-feature-json-paths-selector) for reading from the [Authorization JSON](../architecture.md#the-authorization-json), including the description of the `@extract` string modifier.
+Check out the docs about using [Common Expression Language (CEL)](./features.md#common-feature-common-expression-language-cel) for reading from the [Authorization JSON](../architecture.md#the-authorization-json).

 ## ❻ Create an API key